What Is Degenerative Disc Disease?

 - Loss of bladder and/or bowel control

-If you experience any of the three symptoms below, seek medical help immediately your nearest Emergency Room or hospital:
+If you experience loss of control seek medical help immediately at your nearest Emergency Room or hospital:

 - Muscle pain